arnabganguly/HDInsightESPLab/RangerPolicyMgmt.md

 >**Note:**
 >
->If you are already logged i
+>If you are already logged in you could use *kinit* to switch between cluster users.

+7.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU5NzcwNzkxNSw5Mjg2MDk4NCwtMTc4Mj
-A1MzcwMCwtMTA3NzQ1MDY1OCwxNTI2OTE4OTM3LDEwOTU5MDMw
-MTAsLTIwODg3NDY2MTJdfQ==
+eyJoaXN0b3J5IjpbLTE5ODcxNDgzODEsOTI4NjA5ODQsLTE3OD
+IwNTM3MDAsLTEwNzc0NTA2NTgsMTUyNjkxODkzNywxMDk1OTAz
+MDEwLC0yMDg4NzQ2NjEyXX0=
 -->